-This is awarded to graduating students who have excelled in the field of Music, Dance, Theatre, Literary, Communication Arts, Visual, Multimedia, and whose outstanding accomplishments in Grades 11 and 12 have brought him/her and the school recognition.
+This is awarded to grade 6 students who have excelled in the field of Music, Dance, Theatre, Literary, Communication Arts, Visual, Multimedia, and whose outstanding accomplishments in Grades 4-6 have brought him/ her and the school recognition.

 - a.
-No grade below 80.00 in all subjects in all trimesters from Grades 11-12. - b.
-A Deportment Grade of 85 or higher in all trimesters from Grades 11-12.
+No grade below 80.00 in all subjects in all trimesters of the current Academic Year. - b.
+A Homeroom and Deportment grade of 85 or higher in all trimesters of the current Academic Year.